awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetTranscriptionJob.md

 # GetTranscriptionJob<a name="API_GetTranscriptionJob"></a>

 Returns information about a transcription job\.
 To see the status of the job, check the `TranscriptionJobStatus` field\.
-If the status is `COMPLETED`, the job is finished and you can find the results at the location specified in the `TranscriptionFileUri` field\.
+If the status is `COMPLETED`, the job is finished and you can find the results at the location specified in the `TranscriptFileUri` field\.
+If you enable content redaction, the redacted transcript appears in `RedactedTranscriptFileUri`\.

 ## Request Syntax<a name="API_GetTranscriptionJob_RequestSyntax"></a>